-IX.
-The Company has not exceeded limit prescribed by Reserve Bank of India (RBI) as Single Borrower Limit (SGL) and Group Borrower Limit (GBL).
+X. The Company has not exceeded limit prescribed by Reserve Bank of India (RBI) as Single Borrower Limit (SGL) and Group Borrower Limit (GBL).

-Single Borrower Limit (SGL) / Group Borrower Limit (GBL) exceeded as per prudential exposure limits during the year Nil
+Particulars As at March 31, 2024 As at March 31, 2023 Single Borrower Limit (SGL) / Group Borrower Limit (GBL) exceeded as per prudential exposure limits during the year Nil Nil

-X. The Company has not given or offered any advances that can be classified under Unsecured Advances i.e. advances against intangible securities such as Rights, Licenses, Authority, etc. as Collateral Security.

 XI.
+The Company has not given or offered any advances that can be classified under Unsecured Advances i.e. advances against intangible securities such as Rights, Licenses, Authority, etc. as Collateral Security.

+XII.
 Exposure to group companies engaged in real estate business

-SI.
-No. Description Amount (₹ in Lakhs) % of owned fund (i) Exposure to any single entity in a group engaged in real estate business NIL NIL (ii) Exposure to all entities in a group engaged in real estate business NIL NIL
+Des cription Amount (₹ in Lakhs) % of owned fund (i) Exposure to any single entity in a group engaged in real estate business NIL NIL (ii) Exposure to all entities in a group engaged in real estate business NIL NIL